RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Evaluation Setup

-\begin{itemize} \item ACS is a content moderator provided by Azure.
-It contains a text API that returns a subset of the harms evaluated in RTP-LX (identity attack, violence, self-harm, and sexual content) in a scale from 1-10.
-It explicitly supports the languages from our corpus, although it is mentioned that has only been evaluated in a smaller subset.
-We evaluated this API in February 2024. \item FLORES' Toxicity-200 is a collection of carefully-collected frequent words and phrases that are considered toxic.
+\begin{itemize} \item ACS is a content moderating service by Azure.
+Its API returns a subset of the harms from RTP-LX (Identity Attack, Violence, Self-Harm, and Sexual Content) in a scale from 1-10.
+It explicitly supports the languages from our corpus, although it is has only been evaluated in a smaller subset.
+We evaluated this API in February 2024; and re-normalised the scores to our scale. \item FLORES Toxicity-200 is a collection of frequent words and phrases that are considered toxic.
 It is human-translated and covers all the languages for RTP-LX.
-It also includes a finer-grained dialectal distinction than what is present in our corpus.
-In this paper we consider it a baseline via exact match. \end{itemize}
+It also includes a finer dialectal distinction compared to our corpus.
+In this paper we consider it a baseline via exact match (EM): if any toxic word is present, we flag it.
+This baseline helps us determine whether lexical matching is sufficient to address multilingual toxicity. \end{itemize}